-Ensuring refugees a roof over their heads is a fundamental part of UNHCR's work.
+Ensuring refugees have a roof over their heads is a fundamental part of UNHCR's work.
 The simplest shelter can be lifesaving for families escaping from conflict, protecting them from the elements, providing privacy, allowing them to receive assistance and to maintain their dignity and daily rituals in the midst of chaos.

 UNHCR provides shelter for people at every stage of their displacement – in camps and long-term settlements, in urban settings and as they return home to rebuild their lives.

 UNHCR provides refugees with emergency shelter — tents, tarpaulins and demountable housing — in the immediate aftermath of displacement.
 More broadly, we are responsible for site planning and camp management to ensure refugee settlements are economically, socially and environmentally sustainable.
 For those living outside camps, UNHCR funds the rehabilitation of communal shelters, the construction of new homes and rental assistance for those in urban situations.
 UNHCR also provides materials that displaced people need to build a home themselves under self-help schemes.

 People fleeing war, disaster or persecution can be very vulnerable.
 UNHCR supplies displaced people with essential items, food and shelter to protect them from having to make dangerous decisions to survive.
 On a larger scale, UNHCR negotiates safe passage, asylum spaces and humanitarian access, upholding the rights of refugees and minimising the threat of violence, including sexual assault.

 Registration is central to UNHCR’s work.
 The number of people requiring protection and assistance determines the quantities of food, water and other material assistance needed, as well as the extent of shelter, health and sanitation facilities.
 Registration is important for identifying individuals who are at risk or have special needs, allowing them to access to vital services.